billba/prague/README.md

 ## *Prague* Essentials

 ### `Transform`
-The fundamental unit of *Prague* is a `Transform`:
+The fundamental unit of *Prague* is a special type of function called a `Transform`:

 ```ts
 type Transform<ARGS extends any[], RESULT extends Result> = (...args: ARGS) => Observable<RESULT>;
 ```

-If a transformation occurred, the `Transform` emits a `Result` object.
-If no transformation occurred, nothing is emitted.
+A `Transform` is called with arguments as normal.
+If a transformation occurred, the resultant `Observable` emits a `Result` object and completes, oherwise it ompletes without emitting.

+If you're new to `Observable`s and none of this makes sense to you, you may want to read [Obervables and Promises](#observables-and-promises), which has both a quick introduction to `Observable`s and also shows how to ignore them and just work with `Promise`s.

 ### `Result`

 `Result` is an abstract base class.
-The following subclasses of `Result` are built in, but you can provide your own:
+The following two subclasses of `Result` are "core" to *Prague*:
 * `Match<VALUE>` - a value
 * `Action` - a function to execute at a future time

+The following subclasses of `Result` are used for various helpers:
 * `ActionReference` - a serializable reference to a function to execute at a future time
 * `Multiple` - an array of `Result`s
+* `NoResult` - a way to get a positive "no result" signal from a `Transform`

 ### `from`